Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Preliminaries and Notation

-\begin{defn} For a stochastic process $X$ indexed by $I$ taking values in some set $\mathcal{X}$ and a property $A: \mathcal{X} \rightarrow \{\text{True},\text{False}\}$ we say that $X$ has or satisfies $A$ \textbf{eventually forever} iff there exists an $i(\omega)$ such that $A(X(j)) = \text{True}$ for all $j \in I$ such that $j>i$. \end{defn} \begin{rmk} In general whether $X(i)$ has $A$ eventually forever is random.
-However, it will transpire that for the processes and properties we are interested in whether the process satisfies the property eventually forever has probability either zero or one.
-We may therefore omit the almost surely and simply write $X$ has $A$ eventually forever to mean that $X$ almost surely has $A$ eventually forever. \end{rmk} \begin{lem} If $A$ is a property that depends only on the order of appearance of edges then $G_t$ has $A$ eventually forever iff $G_n$ has $A$ eventually forever. \end{lem} \begin{proof} This is immediate from the fact that we can sample $G_n$ by waiting until $n$ events have occurred in $G_t$. \end{proof}
+\begin{definition} For a stochastic process $X$ indexed by $I$ taking values in some set $\mathcal{X}$ and a property $A: \mathcal{X} \rightarrow \{\text{True},\text{False}\}$ we say that $X$ has or satisfies $A$ \textbf{eventually forever} if and only if there exists an $i$ such that $A(X(j)) = \text{True}$ for all $j \in I$ such that $j>i$.
+Equivalently, if the indicators of that property converge to $1$. \end{definition} For the processes and properties we are interested in, whether the process satisfies the property eventually forever has probability either zero or one.
+We may therefore omit the "almost surely" and simply write $X$ has $A$ eventually forever to mean that $X$ almost surely has $A$ eventually forever. \begin{lemma} If $A$ is a property that depends only on the order of appearance of edges, then $G_t$ has $A$ eventually forever if and only if $G_n$ has $A$ eventually forever. \end{lemma} \begin{proof} This is immediate from the fact that we can sample $G_n$ by waiting until $n$ events have occurred in $G_t$. \end{proof}